trillianx/educative_notes/Data_Structures/Problems_Bank/tree_problems.md

 Here we are not looking at whether a given node is empty, rather if the entire tree is empty.

-### 3. Write the basic tree traversal: preorder, postorder, inorder
+### 3. Write the basic tree traversal: pre-, post-, in-order

 Write these are three separate functions.
 Should they be methods?

 ### 4. Write a method to insert a value in a BST

 Where would this method be?
 In BST class or Node class?

+### 5. Write a method to search for a value in BST

+So, given a value, the method should return either true or false based on whether the value exists or not.

+### 6. Delete A Leaf Node

+Write a method to delete a leaf node in a given tree

 ## Medium